Verified Deliverables and Accepted Deliverables

 Accepted Deliverables

 Accepted deliverables are products and services that meet the definite acceptance standards.
-It’s a software product distributed in different phases of ultimate product requirement or a document and report that makes up the overall project.
+It’s a software product distributed in different phases of an ultimate product requirement or a document and report that makes up the overall project.

-It’s important to notify that the major characteristics of accepted deliverables comprise of small deliverables that make up the final project.
+It’s important to note that the major characteristics of accepted deliverables comprise of small deliverables that make up the final project.
 Accepted deliverables form the collection of documents, software or hardware delivered to the client in various phases of project management duration.
 Last, of all, these deliverables are quantifiable, tangible, and time-specific.
-This is an output from Validate Scope Process of Project Scope Management.
+This is an output from the Validate Scope Process of Project Scope Management.

 The Validate Scope process differs from the Control Quality process in that the former is primarily concerned with acceptance of the deliverables, while the latter is primarily concerned with correctness of the deliverables and meeting the quality requirements specified for the deliverables

-- Verified – have been completed and checked for correctness by the Quality Control process.
+• Verified – have been completed and checked for correctness by the Quality Control process.

-- Accepted – have been accepted through the Validate Scope process.
+• Accepted – have been accepted through the Validate Scope process.

 Further Readings